 Ecological Features: These potentially important ecological features include wetlands, riparian areas, valuable agricultural soils, and wildlife corridors.
-These areas may not be appropriate for additional development, and should be considered when area structure plans and conceptual schemes are created or amended.
+Theseareas may not be appropriate for additional development, and should be considered when area structure plans and conceptual schemes are created or amended.

+Sourcewater Protection: Sourcewater protection is of particular concern when identifying and protecting ecological features.
 Section 3.5 contains policies for development in and near ecological features.